-In the upper panel of Fig. 7, which visualizes the velocity fluctuations in a turbulent flow, each data point represents the average velocity every 1.2 ms, while time averages at time scales of 0.1 and 1 s are also plotted.
-The data are measurements by X-wire probes with sampling rate of 40 kHz, (here aggregated at 0.833 kHz) from an experiment at the Corrsin Wind Tunnel (section length 10 m; cross-section 1.22 m by 0.91 m) at a high Reynolds number (Kang et al., 2003; data available on line at www.me.jhu.edu/meneveau/datasets/ Activegrid/M20/H1/m20h1-01.zip).
+In Fig. 7(a), which visualizes the velocity fluctuations in a turbulent flow, each data point represents the average velocity every 1.2 ms, while time averages at time scales of 0.1 and 1 s are also plotted.
+The data are measurements by X-wire probes with a sampling rate of 40 kHz (here aggregated at 0.833 kHz) from an experiment at the Corrsin Wind Tunnel (section length 10 m; cross-section 1.22 m $\times$ 0.91 m) at a high Reynolds number (Kang et al. 2003; data available online at www.me.jhu.

+edu/meneveau/datasets/Activegrid/M20/H1/m20h1-01.zip).

-To understand the change encapsulated in turbulence we compare in Fig. 7 the graph of turbulent velocity measurements (upper panel) with pure random noise (also known as white noise) with the same statistical characteristics at the lowest time scale (lower panel).
+To understand the change encapsulated in turbulence, we compare the graph of turbulent velocity measurements (Fig. 7(a)) with pure random noise (also known as white noise) with the same statistical characteristics at the lowest time scale (Fig. 7 (b)).
 The differences are substantial.
 If we adopted the widespread dichotomous views of phenomena mentioned in the beginning of this section, we would say that in the turbulent signal we see some structures or patterns, suggestive of long-term change, which could be interpreted as a deterministic behaviour (e.g. deterministic trends etc.).
-On the other hand, such patterns do not appear in the purely random process (white noise).
-In this interpretation the turbulent series is a synthesis of a random and a deterministic component, while the white noise series is purely random and thus more random than the turbulent signal.
+Yet, such patterns do not appear in the purely random process (white noise).
+In this interpretation, the turbulent series is a synthesis of a random and a deterministic component, while the white noise series is purely random and thus more random than the turbulent signal.

 However, this interpretation is incorrect.
 The patterns seen in turbulence are unpredictable in deterministic terms and thus could not classify as deterministic.
-Instead, according to the above view in which randomness is none other than unpredictability, the patterns in turbulence are random.
-In pure randomness (white noise) there are no long-term patterns; rather the time series appears static on the long run.
-Structured randomness (in turbulence), in addition to short term irregular fluctuations, which are a common characteristic with pure randomness, exhibits also long-term random patterns.
-The two time series shown in the two panels of Fig. 7 have exactly the same variability at the lowest scale,

-1.2 ms, but their behaviour becomes different at larger scales.
-Specifically, at scales 0.1 and 1 s pure randomness does not produce any variability or change.
+Instead, according to the above view, in which randomness is none other than unpredictability, the patterns in turbulence are random.
+In pure randomness (white noise) there are no long-term patterns: rather, the time series appears static in the long run.
+Structured randomness (in turbulence), in addition to short-term irregular fluctuations, which are a common characteristic with pure randomness, also exhibits long-term random patterns.
+The two time series shown in Fig. 7(a) and (b) have exactly the same variability at the lowest scale, 1.2 ms, but their behaviour becomes different at larger scales.
+Specifically, at scales of 0.1 and 1 s, pure randomness does not produce any variability or change.
 In turbulence, change is evident also at these scales.
-This change is unpredictable in deterministic terms and thus random, and more specifically, structured (or enhanced) random rather than purely random.
+This change is unpredictable in deterministic terms and thus random and, more specifically, structured (or enhanced) random rather than purely random.